facebook/docusaurus/admin/publish.md

 </pre>
 </details>

-If all accesses are available, you can run the command to release a new version:
+If all accesses are available, build all the necessary packages with `yarn tsc`, and then you can run the command to release a new version:

 ```sh
 yarn lerna publish 2.0.0-alpha.41 --dist-tag next